amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Learning/Business-Value.md

 ## The Topology of Business Value

 This model aims to demonstrate the link between business value and the common structures used in software delivery environments.
-Visualising this model can help us to express this link and its importance, as well as help us to explore how a specific things are relate.
+Visualising this model can help us to express this link and its importance, as well as help us to explore how a specific things are related.

 ???+ example
     You are working to refine and implement a _backlog item_, such as a new _feature_.
 It is relatively easy to explore, plan, and even execute the _work_ required to deliver this _backlog item_, but it may not be immediately clear in how this _backlog item_ brings _value_ to the business.